someguy20336/TypeRight/README.md

 This tool solves both of those problems by autogenerating those TypeScript files every time you build your project.

-# Getting started
+# Quick Start

+1. Find "TypeRight" in Nuget and install it (generally to the web project, but it could be for any)
-For the best experience, first install the TypeRight extension from the Visual Studio marketplace.
-This extension is not required for the whole thing to work, but it does add some benefits:
+2. (Optional) If you haven't already, install the VS Extension for a better experience.
+This extension is not required for the whole thing to work, but it does add some benefits.

-1. Better script generating performance since it integrates directly with the Visual Studio data model
+   - Better script generating performance since it integrates directly with the Visual Studio data model
-2. Some helper commands to install the package, generate scripts on demand, and add the config file
+   - Some helper commands to install the package, generate scripts on demand, and add the config file
-3. Down the road, this extension may become more useful... but that is TBD
+   - Down the road, this extension may become more useful... but that is TBD

-After you install the extension (or don't, it doesn't matter) install the TypeRight package from Nuget to any project you are interested in extracting objects from.
-Generally, this is the web project at the very least.
+3. Add the typeRightConfig.json file (the extension makes this easier through a right click menu - though I should just include it in the package.
+I'll get to that soon).
+Config options are located below.
+4. Add the `ScriptObject` attribute to any classes or interfaces you want to extract to a TypeScript file
+5. Add the `ScriptEnum` attribute to any enums you want to extract to a TypeScript file
+6. Add the `ScriptAction` attribute to any Controller Actions (methods) that you want to extract to TypeScript files
+7. Build the project.
+The following TypeScript files will now be created
+   - One containing all the classes, interfaces, and enums output to the location specified in the **serverObjectsResultFilepath** config option (default "./Scripts/ServerObjects.ts")
+   - One for each controller with extracted actions.
+The output path follows the pattern `<project Root>\Scripts\<Controller Name>\<Controller Name>Actions.ts`

 # Configuration
 In order to properly function, a config file must exist in the web csproj root directory named "typeRightConfig.json".
 The config file consists of the following options: